318th Cyberspace Operations Group: World War II

 In July 1944, the 40th Photographic Reconnaissance Squadron arrived in theater and its F-5 Lightnings were stationed at Guskhara Airfield.
 The group's squadrons conducted photographic reconnaissance, photographic mapping, and visual reconnaissance missions.
 The products the group created included maps, mosaics, terrain models, and target charts of areas in Burma, China, French Indochina and Thailand.
 Group aircraft conducting armed reconnaissance missions bombed and strafed enemy installations and occasionally provided fighter escort for bombers.

 Shortly before the war's end, in June 1945, the group was redesignated the 8th Reconnaissance Group.
 It remained in India after V-J Day.
 Group headquarters and most elements departed in October 1945, while the 9th Squadron briefly remained behind in India.
 Upon arrival at Camp Kilmer, New Jersey, the port of embarkation, the group was inactivated.
 It was disbanded on 6 March 1947.
 In 1985, the group was reconstituted and redesignated the 318th Electronic Warfare Group, but was never active under that designation.

 Cyberspace operations

 The group was redesignated the 318th Information Operations Group and reactivated in August 2000.
 The unit took the lead in developing information operations techniques, tactics and procedures for use by the combat air forces and other agencies.

+The group emblem was approved on 1 August 2011.

 The group assumed its current designation in September 2013.